October 28, 2017—a day that we will never forget.

 Just seconds before the crash, Kailee removed her seat belt to slide over in the backseat and take a selfie with her friend.
 It was that split second that shattered the hearts of so many.
 Car crashes happen more often than we are consciously aware of.
 You hear they weren’t wearing their seat belt and died.
 See or read the news.
 But it always seems outside of your reality.
 Something that happens to other people.
 Why wouldn’t they be wearing their seat belt?
 Doesn’t everyone wear one?
 We never thought it would happen to us—to our daughter.
 We know that if she was wearing her seat belt, she’d still be here.
 Instead, the girl we called our “ray of sunshine”, is gone.

 Kailee was very good about wearing her seat belt.
 We can’t recall one single time that we had to remind her and never caught her without it on.
-Her friends were all in shock because she was the one that always made sure everyone was buckled up.
-She never put her car in drive until all of her passengers were buckled up.
 As a backseat passenger, close to home, not going far, she let her guard down and had her seat belt off at the wrong time.
 These types of things happen in mere seconds and when you least expect it.
 We are all guilty of a momentary lapse in judgement when it comes to how safe we feel sometimes; especially when we are close to home.
 We all need a reminder, that life is precious, and we have to protect always protect ourselves.

 In the weeks after the crash, we looked up statistics on seat belt use and traffic crashes.
-What we found not only surprised us, but made us sick to our stomachs.
+What we found surprised us.
 We learned how many people die each year on the road because they weren’t buckled up; and how many lives could be saved.
 So many of these fatalities were completely preventable, if they were wearing seat belts.
 We want to change these statistics.

 Car accidents are the leading cause of death in this country for people ages 1-54.
 Each one of those fatalities leave behind family and friends who must find the strength to carry on without them; that deep loss is difficult and painful beyond words.
 We know that pain first-hand because we live with it every day.
 Even though surveys show that the seat belt use rate in this country has topped 90 percent in recent years, that still leaves over 35 million people who do not wear their seat belts.